ta-cameron/docker-bioconda/README.md

 Usage
-Navigate to the folder containing the Dockerfile & run: docker build -t docker-bioconda .
+Navigate to the folder containing the Dockerfile & run: docker build -t conda .